belgianGeek/BadassBoard/README.md

 First, make sure you are in the project's root directory.
 Then, you can launch the app by running the command `node run start` or `yarn start` in your console.

-If you are connected to the Internet, you should get a nice message in your console, saying that you can connect to the app by typing `http://<your_IP>:8080` in your web browser.
+If you are connected to the Internet, you should get a nice message in your console, saying that you can connect to the app by typing `http://<your_IP>:8080` or `http://<your_hostname>:8080`in your web browser.

 # A few notes about the features

 ## Using the search field

-You can search the web thanks to the DuckDuckGo search engine (this is the default).
+By default, you can search the web thanks to the _DuckDuckGo_ search engine, but you can choose another one from the settings panel.

-BUT, you can use a few web shortcuts (or _Webcuts_) to get instant results in your browser from sites like Amazon, Wikipedia, Google, How-to Geek...
+AND you can use a few web shortcuts (or _Webcuts_) to get instant results in your browser from sites like _Amazon_, _Wikipedia_, _Google_, _How-to Geek_...
 Interested ?
-Just type `!<webcut> <your search term(s)` in the search field, and you are good to go !
+Just type `!<Webcut> <your search term(s)` in the search field, and you are good to go !

 This search field can also be used to download audio files (`!d <YouTube URL>`) or to listen to some music (`!p <YouTube URL or ID>`).
-All that stuff in one place, nice, uh ? :wink:
+All that stuff in one place, nice uh ? :wink:

 ## Downloading audio files

 As mentioned above, you can download audio streams from YouTube.
 There is two ways to do that :

 - <u>The default way</u> : the audio stream will be read and written in a `.mp3` file.
-It works, but it might take a lot of time and generate some errors.
+It works, but might take a lot of time to complete and generate some errors.

-- <u>The most efficient way</u> : you can use the most recent version of _[Youtube-dl](https://github.com/ytdl-org/youtube-dl/)_ to download your files.
-It is way more fast and it will provide you audio files with some metadata.
+- <u>The most efficient way</u> : you can use the most recent version of _[Youtube-dl](https://github.com/ytdl-org/youtube-dl/)_.
+It is way faster and will provide you audio files with some metadata.

-**Windows users please put the youtube-dl executable into the project's directory** **Linux users please put Youtube-dl into the /usr/bin folder**
+**Windows users please put the Youtube-dl executable into the project's directory** **Linux users please put Youtube-dl into the /usr/bin folder**

 ## Weather forecast

 _BadassBoard_ can provide you weather forecast thanks to the _OpenWeatherMap_ API.
-In order to use this feature, you'll have to get an API token by creating an _OpenWeatherMap_ account.
+In order to use this feature, you'll need an _OpenWeatherMap_ token.
+As there is already one provided, you can use it as it is.
+But, if you want, you can use your own.
 More info [here](https://openweathermap.org/api).

 ## Audio streaming

 As mentioned above, you can stream YouTube videos or playlists (thanks to the _Invidio.us_ API).
-Because _Invidio.us_ is becoming more and more popular, you might encouter some issues while using this feature.
+Because _Invidio.us_ is becoming more and more popular, you might encounter some issues while using this feature.
 In this case, a message will inform you that your request couldn't be completed.
 If you're facing it, I invite you to open an issue with the more details that you can provide.
 But keep in mind that this might be related to _Invidio.us_ itself, as the audio streaming feature is based on it.

 # Contributing